mbrewer/infosec_insights/session1.md

 - SSH - 22

 ### Next steps
-1) Subject areas to focus on
+1) Subject areas to focus on:
 - TCP/IP, networking
 - OS => Linux, Windows
 - Bash

-2) Set up a web server
+2) Set up a web server:
 - Can use VPS => AWS, Vultr / Linode
 - VM like VMware